TevvinStrong/webdb-i-challenge/queries.md

     select * from customers where postalcode = 1010;

 ## find the phone number for the supplier with the id 11.
 Should be (010) 9984510.
+    select phone from suppliers where supplierid = 11;

 ## list orders descending by the order date.
 The order with date 1997-02-12 should be at the top.